soulwing/docker-wildfly10/README.md

 ### `WILDFLY_BIND_INTERFACE`

-Identifies the container interface to which Wildfly's public, private, and management interfaces will be bound.
+Identifies the container interface to which Wildfly's public, private, and (optionally) management interfaces will be bound.
 When running in a container, Wildfly's default behavior of binding the private and management interfaces to localhost isn't very useful, so the `run-wildfly` script binds all interfaces to a common interface.

-The default value is `eth0` (the container's virtual ethernet interface) which is usually what you want if you're using the _bridge_ network mode.
+The default value is `eth0` (the container's virtual ethernet interface) which is usually what you want if you're using the default _bridge_ network mode.
 If your Docker network set up is more elaborate, you may want to specify a different interface.

 * You can specify the interface name to which to bind; e.g. `eth1`.
 * You can also specify a network prefix assigned to a docker network; e.g. `172.19.0.0/16`
-* You can also specify `any` to allow Wildfly to bind using address 0.0.0.0. **Note that this is not supported when running Wildfly in high-availability mode** (`WILDFLY_HA`) because of a limitation of the JGroups component used by Wildfly to support cluster node discovery and communication.
+* You can also specify `any` to allow Wildfly to bind using address 0.0.0.0.
+  **Note that this is not supported when running Wildfly in high-availability mode** (`WILDFLY_HA`) because of a limitation of the JGroups component used by Wildfly to support cluster node discovery and communication.

 If you want even more control over how network interfaces are bound by wildfly, replace `${WILDFLY_HOME}/bin/run-wildfly` or install your own script and run it as the CMD in an image that extends this image.

+### WILDFLY_MGMT_BIND_INTERFACE

+Identifies the container interface to which Wildfly's management interface will be bound.
+Allows the interface name or address to be specified in the same ways as the `WILDFLY_BIND_INTERFACE` variable.

+If not specified, the default is to use the value of `WILDFLY_BIND_INTERFACE`.

 ## Configuring Wildfly at Startup